Mug cake recipes are the best Keto Treats. The Keto Cinnamon Mug Cake is great when you are trying to stay on track and keep your carbs low.

 You just never know when you are going to want something sweet.

-Having a quick and easy recipe on hand, that can be made in under five minutes will keep you from raiding the kids trick or treat bags in a pinch.
+Having a quick and easy recipe on hand, that can be made in under five minutes will keep you from raiding candy when you get in a pinch.

 Tips to make your Keto Cinnamon Mug Cake: